NEXT: Multi-Grained Mixture of Experts via Text-Modulation for Multi-Modal Object Re-Identification: Conclusion

 \section{Conclusion}

-In this paper, we focus on the semantic learning of multi-modal object ReID.
-We first propose a reliable multi-modal caption generation approach based on MLLMs, which utilize template-based instructions to construct confidence-aware attribute prompts to construct structured attribute sets, and quantitatively merge multi-modal attributes to compose high-quality captions.
-Additionally, we propose the NEXT, a novel multi-grained MoE framework.
-Specifically, we propose Text-Modulated Semantic-sampling Experts (TMSE) to perceive fine-grained identity semantics and dynamically sample semantic parts.
-Then, we propose Context-Shared Structure-aware Experts (CSSE) to decouple the recognition problem into fine-grained semantic sampling and coarse-grained structural cues via modality-shared routing.
-Finally, we incorporate a Multi-Modal Feature Aggregation (MMFA) module to unify features from various experts and obtain complete identity representations.
-Extensive experiments on four popular benchmarks demonstrate the effectiveness of our method.
+In this paper, we focus on the explicit semantic learning of multi-modal object ReID.
+We first propose a reliable multi-modal caption generation pipeline based on MLLMs, which utilize template-based instructions to construct confidence-aware attribute sets, and merge multi-modal attributes to compose high-quality captions.
+Additionally, we propose the multi-modal ReID network, NEXT, a novel multi-grained MoE framework.
+Specifically, we propose the Text-Modulated Semantic Experts (TMSE) and the Context-Shared Structure Experts (CSSE) to decouple the recognition problem into fine-grained semantic sampling and coarse-grained structural perception.
+We incorporate a Multi-Grained Features Aggregation (MGFA) module to unify features from multi-grained experts and obtain complete identity representations.
+Extensive experiments on five popular datasets demonstrate the effectiveness of our method.
 In the future, we plan to further explore the reasoning capability of MLLMs to drive deeper semantic fusion, such as harder negative mining and chain-of-thought reasoning.
 We believe this direction will unlock new frontiers in interpretable and semantic-driven multi-modal ReID.